codeforkjeff/dbt-sqlite/README.md

 function.
 It's recommended that you install all the SQLean modules, as they provide many common SQL functions missing from SQLite.

-Precompiled binaries from the [SQLean github repository](https://github.com/nalgeon/sqlean) are available for download.
+Precompiled binaries are available for download from the [SQLean github repository page](https://github.com/nalgeon/sqlean).
 You can also compile them yourself if you want.

 Point to these module files in your profile config as shown in the example above.